Stayin' Alive: Critical reception

 Larry Flick from Billboard magazine wrote, "U.K. import enthusiasts are already aware of this jumpy rap interpretation of the Bee Gees disco classic.
 Early radio reaction holds promise for a quick and successful ride up the Hot 100.
 There is not a whole lot of substance in TLK's rap [sic], but he certainly has a rousing, infectious style that makes the track spark.
 Singer Kelly Llorenna injects some bright diva flash during the bridge and chorus."
 Writing for Dotmusic, James Masterton stated that N-Trance "take the song into a whole new dimension".
 He added, "This is no ordinary cover, this is a fantastic reinterpretation that only the bold would bet against being Number One next week."

 Ross Jones from The Guardian complimented the group's "knack for ingenious disco updates".
 A reviewer from Music Week gave the song three out of five, saying that rapper da Force "takes the mic for this radical reworking of the Bee Gees classic which isn't Euro enough to grab the same audience as their recent international hit 'Set You Free'".
 James Hamilton from the Record Mirror Dance Update described the N-Trance cover as a "jiggly rolling 0–106.4bpm chugger" in his weekly dance column.

 Music video

-A music video was made for "Stayin' Alive", directed by British director Alex De Rakoff and produced by Spidercom Films.
+A humoristic music video was made for "Stayin' Alive", directed by British director Alex De Rakoff and produced by Spidercom Films.
 It features N-Trance performing the song at a 1970s disco.
+The video was A-listed on Dutch music television channel TMF and was a Box Top on British The Box for six weeks in October 1995.
+The following month, it was A-listed on Germany's VIVA and received active rotation on MTV Europe.